dataviz-gc/intro-dataviz-summer18/github.md

 ![git](https://github.com/dataviz-gc/intro-dataviz-summer18/blob/master/img/git10.png)

 You will be redirected to the list of files.
 Click on `Create New File`.
-Name this file blogpost1.md, and enter some content.
+Name this file **blogpost1.md**, and enter some dummy text such as "Hello World".
 You can preview what it looks like on the `Preview` Tab under the file name.

 ![git](https://github.com/dataviz-gc/intro-dataviz-summer18/blob/master/img/git11.png)